-The Contractor’s Quick N’ Easy Guide For The 1099 PPP Loan Steps To Apply (Second Draw)
+The Contractor’s Quick N’ Easy Guide for the 1099 PPP Loan: Steps to Apply

 On January 14th, 2021, Congress passed a new stimulus bill making the Paycheck Protection Program (PPP) available for 1099 contractors and sole proprietors.

 Between now and next Tuesday (March 9th), any freelancer, sole proprietorship, or 1099 contractor who lost income due to the pandemic can get up to $20,833.
 It’s essentially free money because as long as you follow the instructions, you won’t need to pay it back.

 Unlike the initial version of the PPP program last year, this bill was designed to aid the smallest businesses or freelancers, sole proprietors, independent contractors - anyone left behind in the previous coronavirus relief efforts.

 There are only two key eligibility requirements:

 - You started freelancing or other 1099 contract work in 2019

 - You saw at least a 25% reduction in your 1099 income in 2020, as compared to 2019

 How to apply

 You’ll need to show proof you are an independent contractor by showing your book of records, invoices, bank statements, and other records.
 A copy of your 2019 and 2020 IRS tax returns will do the trick.
 You may also want to provide invoices, bank statements, and 1099 forms.